1j01/true-random-movie/README.md

 - "Watch Online" link to quickly do a web search for a movie (often you can find a site to it for free easily)
 - Ctrl+F to filter the films list by title
 	- Handles accents (e vs. é) and stylization variations like "2" vs. "two" vs. "II"
+- Plinko-like bonus round for picking between movies that have the same name (usually different dates)

 ## Data Sources